elbytes/newsletter-list-signup/README.md

-set your key as teh value of config in the config.js file
+set your key as the value of config in the config.js file